karthik/ddd/02-data_documenting.md

 # How to document your dataset

-Research discusses how to share data for collaboration and how to format individual datasets [@Ellis2017; @Broman2018], but these focus on more specific features: how to format the individual data, and how to share data with a collaborator.
+Research discusses how to share data for collaboration and how to format individual datasets [@Ellis2017; @Broman2018; @Arregoitia2018], but these focus on more specific features: how to format the individual data, and how to share data with a collaborator.
 They do not discuss best practices for sharing data or publishing data for wider use.

-Sharing data means others can verify your results, learn from your analysis, and perhaps extend findings to other areas.
+Sharing data means others can reproduce and verify your results, learn from your analysis, and extend findings to other areas.
 This advances the field.
-In order to share data, it needs to be documented.
+To share data, it needs to be documented.
 Documenting a dataset ensures others understand why the data was collected, what it was used for, and how to use it appropriately.

+**here is where we could discuss what kind of data we are talking about?**

 There is a balance for providing the right amount of information and context with data.
-Very little, or too much information can be unhelpful.
-A lone `csv` file in a folder with no other information does not tell us what the data contains or why it was collected.
-Equally, a folder with dozens of data files and several papers written on the topic makes it is hard to know where to start, and is time consuming.
+Too much, or not enough information can be unhelpful.
+A folder with dozens of data files and several papers written on the topic makes is time consumin; it is hard to know where to start.
+Equally, a lone `csv` file in a folder with no other information does not tell us what the data contains, or why it was collected.
+Here, we also do not know where to start.
 In both of these cases, providing a short README file that described the variables in the dataset would improve the accessibility of the data.
+This forms the first piece of advice on how to document your data: **provide a short README file that describes the data**.
+What, specifically, goes in the README?

-There are different ways to share data and its context, but there is not a standard way to discuss this problem.
-To help us frame our thinking around data documenting and reusability we can think of data reusability falling on a continuum, which we call the DARECO: **da**ta **re**usability **co**ntinuum.
-The DARECO has two axes, the first axis is "Brittleness", which goes from from Fragile to Robust.
-The second is "Time Investment", which from from Easy ("Quick and dirty") to more time ("Meticulous") (Laborious / Time Consuming)).
+There are different ways to share data and its context, but there is not a standard way to discuss the process of developing and creating the data and context for sharing.
+To help frame discussion around data documenting and reusability we can think of data reuse falling on a **da**ta **re**use **co**ntinuum, the DARECO.
+The DARECO has two axes, "Brittleness" and "Time Investiment."
+Brittleness goes from Fragile to Robust.
+"Time Investment" goes from from Easy ("Quick and dirty") to time ("Meticulous") (Laborious / Time Consuming)).

 ![]("figures/fig-cartesian-plane.png")